zasdfgbnm/pytorch/benchmarks/tensor_iterator_benchmark/README.md

 ```

 **Step 3**:
-Run the following command to get the report:
+Run the following command to view the report:
 ```
-python main.py compare baseline.json new.json report.html
+python main.py compare baseline.json new.json
 ```